tokamak-network/darius-tutorial/cross-dom-bridge-eth/README.md

 }     // depositETH()
 ```

-Once the message is relayed the balance change on TokamakLayer2 is practically instantaneous.
+Once the message is relayed the balance change on Darius is practically instantaneous.
 We can just report the balances and see that the L2 balance rose by 1 gwei.

 ### `withdrawETH`

-This function shows how to withdraw ETH from TokamakLayer2 to Ethereum.
+This function shows how to withdraw ETH from Darius to Ethereum.

 ```js
 const withdrawETH = async () => {